amaranth-lang/amaranth/docs/glossary.rst

   Digital ICs use logic gates that work only with values of 1s and 0s.

+ **JTAG**
+  JTAG (Joint Test Action Group) is an industry standard for verifying designs and testing devices like micro controllers and FPGAs after manufacture.

+   JTAG is a hardware interface that provides a way to communicate directly with the microchips on a board.
+It enables the testing, via software, of all the different interconnects without having to physically probe the connections.

  **Logic gate**
   An elementary building block of integrated circuits, logic gates perform logical operations on binary inputs and outputs.